 I bet the space above your toilet is bare because well, it is the space above the toilet and it’s just weird to keep things there.
 No, it really isn’t.
 The picture below says it all.
 So, go ahead and change that boring-looking area into a bright, space-saving and still hygienic space.

 Your under-sink cabinet has a lot of space that hasn’t been maximized yet.
-Get some fancy baskets and put stuffs in it from towels to extra supplies.
+Get some fancy baskets and put stuff in it from towels to extra supplies.

 - Be creative

 Necessity is the mother of invention, and small cramped spaces breed creativity.
 So, yes, my friend, when you have a shortage of space, then it’s time to get those creative juices flowing.
 Here are some cool hints to point you in the right direction.